ryanstwrt/FRIDGe/docs/source/Assembly.md

 ## Fuel Assembly

-Fuel assemblies are used to create assemblies with a heterogeneous fuel region.
+Fuel assemblies are used to create assemblies with a heterogeneous region.
+While the name suggests that only fuel is allowed, the heterogenous region could contain fuel, blanket fuel, or control pins.
-This is idea for creating driver,and blanket assemblies The variables for creating a fuel assembly can be seen in Table 2.
+The variables for creating a fuel assembly can be seen in Table 2.

 Table 2.
 Variables for Fuel Assembly YAML file.